Preliminaries

 - Distance array: Stores the shortest known distance from start to each node

-- Priority queue: Orders nodes by their current shortest distance
+- Open Set: Orders discovered nodes by their current shortest distance

-- Visited set: Tracks which nodes have been fully processed
+- Closed set: Tracks which nodes have been fully processed

 How Dijkstra's Works